Our school is a place where quality education and biblical truths are intertwined seamlessly.

 Each year a deposit will be required to reserve a spot.
 Families that have more than one student will only have to pay one deposit.
 If a situation arises in which a family is unable to pay the entire deposit at one time, contact the office and together a resolution will be considered.

 Tuition can be paid in full or divided into 10 monthly payments.
 These payments will be due on the first of each month that school is in session beginning in August and ending in May.
-Tuition that is paid in full for the entire school year prior to August 1st will receive a 5% discount for the year.
-Parents with more than one child enrolled in the Elementary Academy will receive a 5% reduction in tuition per child.

 If there is a financial need or an extenuating circumstance regarding payment, please communicate with the headmaster of the school.
 While the payment of tuition is required, the purpose of the school is not about money.
 We understand there are unforeseen events that occur and that may affect the individual financial situation of a family.
 If this occurs, the key to a satisfactory resolution is communication.